 AIG web site logins and passwords – why do I have more than one?

-AIG’s on–line services to members: the Membership Portal; and the event registration system and on-line shop; accessed via the Institute web site (www.aig.org.au) require separate usernames and passwords for several reasons.
+AIG’s on–line services to members: the Membership Portal; and the event registration system, on-line shop and QGIS portal; accessed via the Institute web site (www.aig.org.au) require separate usernames and passwords for several reasons.

 The Membership Portal is provided to AIG by a third party provider who specialise in on-line association management systems.
 The membership database is managed using highly secure servers and encrypted communication links established by our provider to ensure that members’ personal information is managed in the most secure manner possible and protected from unauthorised access.